 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Daytona is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, South Daytona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in South Daytona who work in office and administrative support (17.46%), sales jobs (16.94%), and management occupations (7.44%).
+Overall, South Daytona is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in South Daytona who work in sales jobs (12.61%), food service (12.11%), and office and administrative support (10.69%).

-One of the nice things about South Daytona is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+South Daytona is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in South Daytona with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.35% of adults in South Daytona have a bachelor's degree or advanced degree.
+The percentage of adults in South Daytona who are college-educated is close to the national average for all communities of 21.84%: 19.08% of the adults in South Daytona have a bachelor's degree or advanced degree.

-The per capita income in South Daytona in 2010 was $20,600, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $82,400 for a family of four.
+The per capita income in South Daytona in 2018 was $25,213, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $100,852 for a family of four.
 However, South Daytona contains both very wealthy and poor people as well.

 South Daytona is a very ethnically-diverse city.
 The people who call South Daytona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Daytona residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Daytona include German, English, Italian, and Polish.
+Important ancestries of people in South Daytona include Irish, English, German, Italian, and French.

 The most common language spoken in South Daytona is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Spanish and Other Indo-European.